mythicalBeast15x/Raspberry-Pi-Ecosystem-Smart-Home/Weekly_Reports/Frontend_Middleware_Group/WeeklyReport_Frontend_Middleware_Group_2-26-24.md

 - Talked to Joshua regarding the features we can add to our website to make it more user friendly.

 ### Previous week Goals
-- Made a login page using Golang and HTML
+- Made a login and registration page using HTML/CSS
 - Did more reasearch on home security system webpages to make it more user friendly

  ### Key Points
   - Start implementing our ideas into code.
   - Still trying to figure out which language is the best
 ### Next Week Goals
-- Start coding registration page
+- Collab with backend team to discuss more on the webpage.